 CSPM & CNAPP

 Cloud-native application protection platform (CNAPP), a term coined by Gartner, is an integrated set of cloud security and compliance capabilities designed to help secure and protect cloud-native applications across development and production.
 Core capabilities of a CNAPP include:

 - Cloud workload protection platform (CWPP)

 - Cloud infrastructure entitlement management (CIEM)

 These core functionalities within a CNAPP give security teams comprehensive visibility of public cloud infrastructure across the entire application development lifecycle.
 When initially adopting a platform at the early stages of their cloud journey, most organizations begin with CSPM.

 Implementing Cloud Security Posture Management

-CSPM is a valuable discipline that helps organizations discover and automatically remediate threats, misconfigurations, misuse and compliance violations in public clouds.
-CSPM tools can be stand-alone or part of a cloud native security platform.
-For more information on a comprehensive cloud native security platform, click here.
+CSPM is an essential part of cloud security that helps organizations discover and autoremediate threats, misconfigurations, misuse and compliance violations in public cloud environments.
+CSPM can be a stand-alone feature or part of a CNAPP.

 The Prisma Cloud platform takes a unique approach to CSPM, going beyond compliance or configuration management with vulnerability intelligence gathered from more than 30 data sources to provide immediate clarity on critical security issues.
 CSPM is a part of Prisma Cloud CNAPP, which secures applications from code to cloud, enabling security and DevOps teams to effectively collaborate to accelerate secure cloud-native application development and deployment.

 Cloud security posture management (CSPM) is one module in the cloud-native application protection platform (CNAPP).